 “Colin? replies Sir Basil absently, No dear boy… can’t say I’ve seen him”

 “I suppose you think it’s the bees knees, eh Vestibule?
 Lightweight and clever… a bit like some people I could mention”, Brik says with evident distaste.

 “Oh, Leonard you’re such a wit, although for once in my life I can agree with you on something.
-Struts are indeed utterly wrong, in fact steel suspension in it’s entirety is an abhorrence.”
+Struts are indeed utterly wrong, in fact steel suspension in its entirety is an abhorrence.”

-“Oh aye”, groans Brik, another lecture on the evils of steel.
+“Oh aye”, groans Brik, another lecture on the evils of metal.
 Served us well enough for centuries, but no, not good enough for the likes of you and your fancy London ways, eh?
 It’s all foreign phewmantics or whatever it’s called with you lot!”

 “How dare you mention Oleopneunatics to me, you detestable man!
 We’re working on something infinitely more sophisticated and once we bring it to market, blacksmiths like you will go the way of the railways, do you hear?”